 Ultra simple and fuss-free web design

-Chris came to me with established branding, which I think fit well with his personality and sense of fun.
+Chris came to me with established branding, as ‘Avenue Bookkeeping’, but asked me to create a new brand identity when he changed his business name down the line to CKM Accountancy.
 He had initially considered creating his own website, but when he realised how time consuming it would be to achieve what he wanted, he got in touch with me.
 His website brief was perfect – he had clearly considered and researched exactly what he wanted.

 Chris really wanted some kind of key or symbols to signify certain areas of his business.
 The (rather excellent) articles he writes needed to show which of his four services they were relevant to, so I came up with a colour code that runs through the site.